 I an analytical article that we wrote back in August, we discussed the possibility of China using the New Silk Road and the China-Europe express as political weapons to enforce its agenda.
-A couple of weeks ago, Frans-Pual van der Putten from the Glingedael Institute confirmed in an exclusive interview that one of the reasons that China initially launched the Belt and Road Initiative was the geopolitical rivalry with the US.
+A couple of weeks ago, Frans-Paul van der Putten from the Glingendael Institute confirmed in an exclusive interview that one of the reasons that China initially launched the Belt and Road Initiative was the geopolitical rivalry with the US.

 The same seems to apply to China’s relations with EU countries, and Lithuania is the best example to prove this.
 In the past, European policymakers like Maja Bakran Marcich had warned that good synergies between Europe and China should be characterised by mutual respect and control over the power relations.
 In practice, China seems to be implementing an opposite approach.

 Learn more during the European Silk Road Summit

 Frans-Paul van der Putten will talk about the complex dynamic of the BRI together with his colleague at the European Silk Road Summit.
 It is the second time that he speaks at the event that he follows with great interest.